mitodl/micromasters/README.md

 You will also need to run this command whenever ``requirements.txt`` or ``test_requirements.txt`` change.

-#### 4) Create database tables
+#### 4) Create initial data
-To do this, run this command:
+First, create the database tables from the Django models:

     docker-compose run web ./manage.py migrate

-#### 5) Create an Elasticsearch index
-To do this, run this command:
+Then, populate example data into these tables, for development purposes:

-    docker-compose run web ./manage.py recreate_index
+    docker-compose run web ./manage.py seed_db

-This is required to initialize the Elasticsearch index and mappings.
-This command should only need to be run when the Elasticsearch container is first created.
-It may also be run afterwards to clear and recreate existing indexes, and to reindex relevant documents.

-#### 6) Run the container
+#### 5) Run the container

 Start Django, PostgreSQL, and other related services: